 Issue 2: Depending on how the S-GW buffer is configured, duplicate packets may be buffered and sent to the UE when it wakes up.

+Error!
+Reference source not found.
 Figure 8.8.2.4-1illustrates the inefficient buffering and retransmission process due to the lack of coordination between the 3GPP network and the underlying application or transport layer retransmission timers.
 Specifically, IN-CSE may retransmit several times since it is not aware that UE is in deep sleep for a long time.
 In case that the buffering is enabled, S-GW will forward multiple duplicate MT data packets it buffered to UE once UE wakes up and becomes reachable.
 If the buffering is NOT enabled, all the data packets are dropped at S-GW, and UE won’t get any MT data.